 You can see that a couple of the balls are not round.
 This is where we weren’t as careful when we removed the balloon and plastic wrap (and we were impatient and started before the twine was thoroughly dry).

 The DIY Twine Balls look great in this plastic jar and make a perfect Valentine’s Day decoration.
+They’re also perfect for Christmas, 4th of July or really any occasion.
 I can’t wait to try another round of making a DIY twine ball (or 20).
 It’s easy enough that you could make them with younger kiddos with some supervision.
+Be sure to pin for later.